moubi/blog/content/blog/render-props-vs-hooks/index.md

 [A talk](https://www.youtube.com/watch?v=pn0pIgdQvhU&list=PLCC436JpVnK0Q4WHoB85ZYBwcCyTaMgAl&index=6) with that name by [Erik Rasmussen](https://twitter.com/erikras) was the trigger for this writing.
 It outlines how we got from HoCs to hooks.
 Watch it, it should make things clearer.

 I remember the voice in my head hitting the play button on that React Europe video: _"Wait, should I do another rewrite of my library, getting rid of the render props I so much like"_.
 At that time **v2 of [Enform](https://github.com/moubi/enform)** was released and I was happy with it.
-An immediate v3 rewrite would destroy my positive feeling.
+An immediate v3 rewrite would ruin my motivation.

 **May be you:**
- - work with hooks, but may not fully understand them
+ - work with hooks, but don't fully understand them
  - see hooks as a magic solution
  - want to rewrite it all with hooks

 If so, then what follows may be a surprise.

 ## The Problem
 Hooks and render props can solve the same problem. **It is conceptually about moving state away from your components, so that it is reusable.** The question is which one does a better job?
 When?
-Does it matter to bother with wrapper components and render props since we already have the hooks api?
+Does it matter to bother with wrapper components and render props since we already have the hooks API?

 To answer, let's work with the common form example below throughout this journey.
 It's trivial and you have probably seen it many times: